Skip to main content Skip to navigation

 • Ethylene action or synthesis inhibitors preharvest (ReTain, Harvista, Etherol etc.): not recommended.

-• DPA: not necessary (no superficial scald risk), but drench mixes with fungicide & DPA have not shown to cause phytotoxicity to date.
+• DPA: not necessary (no superficial scald risk), but drench mixes with fungicide and DPA have not shown to cause phytotoxicity to date.

 Young orchards (2 and 3- year old trees)

-• Fruit maturity development will be more uneven.
+• Fruit maturity development and rate of starch clearance in storage may be more variable.

 • Excessive greasiness may appear on the fruit preharvest or in storage and is not controlled with 1-MCP.